tosc/vim/README.md

 get more output from program.
 * Add move file in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
+* Add rename and delete file in unite.
+Prompt before.
 * BUG: US2 doesn't show in python files.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.